Ecology Summer Study Abroad in Scotland

 Additional Program Details

-Following the ongoing success of our Ecology Summer Program, Adelante is continuing to collaborate with the prestigious Scottish Rural College Oatridge Campus – specializing in animal care, agriculture and land-based studies, and for Summer 2015 we will again be offering this 4 week summer program.
+Adelante is continuing to collaborate with the prestigious Scottish Rural College Oatridge Campus – specializing in animal care, agriculture and land-based studies, and for Summer 2018 we will again be offering this 4 week summer program.
 The campus is on one of the largest college estates, based in the rolling hills just outside the country’s vibrant capital, Edinburgh.

 This new four-week summer program is available for students in environmental sciences and ecology, as well as any students with an interest in conservation and land management issues.
 Students will enroll in two courses,Conservation Skills, and Habitat Management.
-The achievement of these two units will give you 6 hours of US credit, fully transferable, towards your degree at your home University or College (see your own college advisor for confirmation.
-A brief about credit transfer can be downloaded here).
+The achievement of these two units will give you 6 hours of US credit, fully transferable, towards your degree at your home University or College (see your own college advisor for confirmation).
 Official college transcripts will be given on completion of the program.

-As a resident on the college estate you will investigate a diverse range of habitats from freshwater streams to inland cliffs, woodlands and grasslands, and you will learn how to manage some of these habitats.
+As an international student and resident on the college estate you will investigate a diverse range of habitats from freshwater streams to inland cliffs, woodlands and grasslands, and you will learn how to manage some of these habitats.
 You will learn to recognize and map the plant and animal species living in each habitat and understand the ecological processes that link these species together.

 Once you know the theory of habitat management you will have the opportunity to put your knowledge into practice.
 Your specialist lecturers will teach you the conservation skills required to undertake practical habitat management tasks.
 These skills could include coppicing, tree felling, meadow management or control of invasive species (and visitors!).
 Highly trained staff will be on hand at all times to help you develop these skills.